-The Japanese food processing industry is one of the world's most advanced and sophisticated, manufacturing \$218.3 billion of food and beverage products in 2020, down 1.1 percent from \$220.8 billion in the previous year.
+The Japanese food processing industry is one of the world's most advanced and sophisticated, manufacturing \$216.4 billion of food and beverage products in 2021.
+The industry benefited from a slightly higher exchange rate vis-à-vis the dollar, compared to 2020, which allowed the industry to experience marginal growth by value.
 Japan's food manufacturers produce a wide variety of products, from traditional foods to health-oriented foods for infants and the elderly.
-The largest food processing companies developed from traditional breweries that expanded their portfolios to include foods, distilled spirits, beverages, etc. Several other market leaders emerged from the dairy industry.
+The largest food processing companies developed from traditional beer breweries that expanded product portfolios to include food, beverages, etc. Several other market leaders emerged from the dairy industry and have offered unique food and beverage products.